Eri9898/Network-File-Shares-and-Permissions/README.md

 </p>
 <br />
 <img src="https://imgur.com/mvSAuJo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 4d.
 Folder "No access" will give the  Group "Domain ADMINS" Permissions to "Read/Write".
 Open folder properties, go to share and type in domain admins when prompted.
 Add to the list and change permissions to read/write and share.
 Normal users have no access to this!
+This tuturial uses Share permissions for simplicity.
+In enterprise environments, NTFS permissions are also configured under the 'Security' tab to fine-tune access control.

 Skip the accouting folder for now.